GhanashyamShingate/bodypower/README.md

 Full Name: Ghanashyam Shingate, Sameer Shaligram, Amit Miskeen

 Ghanashyam Shingate- I worked on developing feedback.html and about.html pages.
+For feedback.html, I created form with different inputs from the visitor.
+I created form container and form attributes.
+In about.html page, I created page using sections to include information about the website.
+Also used blockquote for by default margin.

+Sameer Shaligram- I worked on developing index.html and services.html pages.
+I created home.index page and included image, footer, section, meta and blockquote tags.
+I created services.html page to show the services provided by fitness centre.
+In both pages, I created transitions for images.

-I created form with
+Design Principles- I worked on creating contact us page.
+I created a form using

-Design Principles-

 Proximity